 Pervading this universe is the fifth element, ether, giving it coherent unity.
 This is represented by the simple sparking effect of most of the weapons used on both sides of the battle.
 The magnetic forces in The Land of the Dead, the rays from Flash’s gun, and the rays from Ming’s Annihilaton robots are all extensions of one and the same all pervading etheric force.
-Thus Ming, being part of the material universe in this material sense, as well as the central sun figure around which it revolves, cannot rise above it.
+Thus Ming, being part of the physical universe in this material sense, as well as the central sun figure around which it revolves, cannot rise above it.

 Like the classical tragic hero, he necessarily brings about his own destruction by means of the symbolic solarite.
 But the real hero, Flash Gordon, rocketing back to earth at the close, leaves in his burning wake a new myth; a myth that has been with us since 1940 and may well last for centuries to come.

 [This article first appeared in the fanzine HUNTING OF THE SNARK #4, 1976 in a slightly different form]